 In line with the College's commitment to the prevention of prohibited conduct, Curry College provides a variety of ongoing education and awareness programs.
-New students and employees receive prevention-programming when joining the College community and returning students and current employees receive ongoing training and related education.
+New students and employees receive prevention- programming when joining the College community and returning students and current employees receive ongoing training and related education.

-For more information about the College's available prevention and education offerings, please contact the Counseling Center to inquire about:
+For more information about the College's available prevention and education offerings, please contact:

-Sexual Violence Prevention & Response Wellness Center, 1016 Brush Hill Road, Milton, MA 02186 (617) 333-2182
+Devon Corbett Coordinator of Wellness Education 1016 Brush Hill Road (617) 333-2163